-\textbf{Stressfulness:} The correlation between DA and S indicates a weak positive correlation for the general population and most social subgroups (sixth row, Table~\ref{tab:davsx}), although the null hypothesis can only be rejected for women, which also shows the strongest correlation.
-This supports our hypothesis that more stressful activities correlate with a higher desire for robot automation, but only for women (\textbf{H2.5}).
+\textbf{Stressfulness:} We find a weak positive correlation between DA and S for the general population and most social subgroups (sixth row, Table~\ref{tab:davsx}).
+However, the null hypothesis can only be rejected for women, which also shows the strongest correlation.
+This supports our hypothesis that more stressful activities correlate with a higher desire for robotic automation, but only for women (\textbf{H2.5}).

 When observing the relative rank changes in DA for pairs of social groups and their correlation with rank changes in stress (sixth row, Table~\ref{tab:darel}), there are no strong correlations, contradicting our hypothesis of a positive correlation (\textbf{H2.5b}).